 People who have already recovered from a natural infection may have an enhanced inflammatory reaction to the vaccine.
 This may cause more severe symptoms of headache, fatigue, muscle pain, chills, and fever.
-Studies have shown that after a single (first) mRNA vaccine dose, health care workers who recovered from a natural COVID infection have antibody titers of 35 to 50 times more than those workers who had not been exposed to the virus.

 What are Evergreen Family Medicine’s recommendations regarding Covid Vaccinations?

 We recognize that it is a very personal decision.
-There is not one answer that will fit all people and all situations.
+There is not a one answer that will fit all people and all situations.
 Please consult your provider if you remain undecided.